 Yes.
 We recognize that these jobs are necessary to help many students pay for the cost of their education.
 In fact, we anticipate the need to hire more teaching assistants and student assistants in the coming year because we are projecting that approximately 1,000 students will be studying on campus in fall 2022.

-Transcripts for current students who continue after June 30, 2022, will say Northeastern University, and all the courses taken at Mills before June 30, 2022, will be noted and appear on the transcripts.
+After June 30, 2022, degrees earned by continuing Mills students on the Oakland campus the name of the school on their diploma will be Northeastern University as well as Mills College.
+Transcripts for continuing students will say Northeastern University, and all courses taken at Mills before June 30, 2022, will be noted and appear on the transcripts.

 Yes.
-Mills students at the time of the merger who continue their degree work at Northeastern will graduate as Mills alumnae.
-The degree will be a Mills College at Northeastern University degree, so these students will also graduate as Northeastern alumnae.
+Mills students at the time of the merger who successfully complete their degree at Northeastern will graduate as both Mills College at Northeastern and Northeastern University alumnae.